Last Updated on 04/10/2023 by Dochlaggie. Post first published on July 27, 2021.

 The most serious problem is the hair attaching to your clothes.
 Teacup Pomeranian is a loving dog and wants a cuddle all the time.
 There is a chance that it would come near you and want a hug.
 If the dog hair gets attached to your clothes, it is very difficult to clean them because of the fabric of the clothes.

-In that case, try to avoid cuddling once you are dressed up and ready to leave for office.
+In that case, try to avoid cuddling once you are dressed up and ready to leave for the office.

 There are two seasons in which you can expect heavy shedding.
 These two are the Spring and Fall seasons.
 During these seasons, the dog prepares itself for the next season.
-In Spring, the dog sheds to make for a lighter coat to sustain the heat of summers.
+In Spring, the dog sheds to make for a lighter coat to sustain the heat of summer.
 In Fall, it sheds the lighter coat to make way for the heavy coat to resist the harsh, cold, and chilly winters.

 A Teacup Pomeranian puppy also sheds all its coat.
 The coat is replaced by the adult coat.
 The process takes as long as five months to complete.